-Battery charging is controlled by a power supply microprocessor.
+Battery charging is controlled by a power supply microprocessor that is mounted on the power supply.
 The microprocessor controls whether the charge is on or off and detects a full charge when the AC power cord and battery are attached to the computer.
 The system charges the battery using quick charge or trickle charge.

-Quick Battery Charge
+☐ Quick Battery Charge